Mcklmo/Simplified-GPL-Syntax-Compiler-P4-Project-AAU-/README.md

 Usually, this already exists.
 Use the command if you made changes to the grammar.

-Command: `antlr4 -Dlanguage=Python3 AlgoPractise.g4 -visitor -nolisteners`
+Command: `antlr4 -Dlanguage=Python3 AlgoPractise.g4 -visitor -no-listener`

 ## Parse source code using generated parser